mdecicco/vitaxmb/README.md

 A more visually appealing shell for the PS Vita

 # Notes
-This doesn't actually do anything yet, other than present you with an xmb-like interface with options that don't do anything yet
+This doesn't do anything useful yet

 # Currently working on
 - Implementing XMB Options pane functions for editing settings and triggering actions
+- Saving changes made during runtime automatically, and regularly

 # Features
 - Customizable XMB options